Edward Stein, Trinity

 Biographical Information

-I read English Language and Literature at Keble College, Oxford, where I won a Gibbs Prize for an essay on early modern true crime pamphlets.
-I then took the M.St. in English Literatue 1550-1700 at Merton College, Oxford, where I wrote a dissertation on the concept of liquidity in the pamphlets of John Taylor, the 'Water-Poet' and in wider early modern culture, ranging between 'popular' and 'elite' modes.
-I have presented at conferences in Oxford (Lady Margaret Hall) and Newcastle (Northumbria University) on themes relating to the embededness of Taylor's writing - in the first case, in the context of contemporary discourses about the balance of trade, and in the second, in the context of riverside labour and the 'fluvial' imagination.
+I read for the B.A. in English Language and Literature at Keble College, Oxford, where I won the Gibbs Prize for an essay on early modern true crime pamphlets.
+I then took the M.St. in English Literatue 1550-1700 at Merton College, Oxford, where I wrote a dissertation on concepts liquidity and mobility in the pamphlets of John Taylor, the 'Water-Poet' and in early modern culture more widely.

 Research Interests